×

 #6: Keep Your Receipts and Other Records

-The U.S.-Cuba travel regulations state that the US government can to ask you for receipts and records from your trip to Cuba for up to five years, so it's important to keep your itinerary, photos, and any other records from your trip on file in the extremely unlikely event you’re asked for them.
+The U.S.-Cuba travel regulations state that the US government can ask you for receipts and records from your trip to Cuba for up to five years, so it's important to keep your itinerary, photos, and any other records from your trip on file in the extremely unlikely event you’re asked for them.

 #7: Check The Latest COVID-19 News

-• A Health Declaration Form is required.
+• A health declaration form is required.

 • Travelers may be selected at random for COVID testing upon arrival.

-#8: Enjoy Your Trip
+#9: Enjoy Your Trip

 That’s all you have to do to travel to Cuba with a US passport.
 Figure out a few formalities in advance and keep your records, but otherwise, just enjoy getting to know the Cuban culture.